-Andy Sawyers enters his fifth year as Southeast Missouri’s head baseball coach.
+The 2023 season marks Andy Sawyers’ seventh as Southeast Missouri’s head coach.

-In all, Sawyers has two decades worth of collegiate coaching experience.
+In all, Sawyers has over two decades worth of collegiate coaching experience.

 Prior to arriving in Cape Girardeau, he worked two seasons as the Associate Head Coach/Offensive Coordinator at Big 12 Conference member Kansas State.
 There, Sawyers oversaw the hitters and catchers, while helping coordinate recruiting efforts.

-Sawyers has coached in two College World Series, two NCAA Super Regionals and eight NCAA Tournaments during his coaching tenure.
-He has mentored 39 Major League Baseball draft picks, including two first-round selections and eight top-10 round picks.
+Sawyers has coached in two College World Series, two NCAA Super Regionals and nine NCAA Tournaments during his coaching tenure.
+He has mentored 40 Major League Baseball draft picks, including two first-round selections and nine top-10 round picks.

 Sawyers’ coaching career began at Northwestern (La.)
 State in 1999 as a volunteer assistant coach, helping the Demons finish second in the Southland Conference.

 He first played collegiately at Point Loma (Calif.)
 Nazarene College in 1994.
 Following a year off, he played at Mendocino (Calif.)
 Junior College in 1996 before finishing up his playing career at Nebraska.

 A native of Willits, California, Sawyers received his bachelor (1998) and master’s (2000) degrees from Nebraska.
 He is married to the former Dena Lindeblad and the couple have two sons, Andrew James (A.J.) and Alex.

 Trevor Ezell was elevated to Associate Head Coach for Southeast Missouri's baseball program on Dec.
 6, 2022.